-Pupils returned to school and the raft of interventions outlined in the strategy were implemented.
+Pupils continue to access a raft of interventions outlined in the strategy were implemented.

 Total number of pupils supported by Third Space 1:1 tuition intervention was 121 pupils (Y1-3) accessing 1743 hours of tuition.
-Of the 121 pupils that accessed the 3rd Space tuition, 26% of this group made more than expected progress, 64% of this group made expected progress.

 Wider Strategies

 SEMH needs of pupils were addressed and met through the skills and experience of the inclusion team.
 We continue to use extended services to support children in specific areas.